The Sara Ahmad Medical Welfare Trust

 How can you help?

-By subscribing to support The Sara Ahmad Medical Welfare Trust, you will be helping to provide relief to the poor and less fortunate from many illnesses and supporting their general healthcare.
+By donating to support The Sara Ahmad Medical Welfare Trust, you will be helping to provide relief to the poor and less fortunate from many illnesses and supporting their general healthcare.
+Your donations will be used for stocking medication, purchase of medical equipment and associated running costs.

-If you would like to donate towards this cause, please visit our The Sara Ahmad Medical Welfare Trust donation page.
+If you would like to donate towards this cause, please visit our Medical Welfare donation page.

 *Please note PKR/GBP rates are subject to change